VIAC 3a Review 2024 – Pros & Cons

 You have to choose in your account whether you want disability (in case of at least 70% disability) insurance or life insurance.
 In the case of life insurance, this will be paid to your beneficiaries with the money of your third pillar.
 In case of disability, you will get the insurance payment directly from yourself.

 It is a nice bonus, but this is not life-changing.
-This will only be useful if you die or get disabled (and you have to choose) before your retirement age.
+This will only be useful if you die or get disabled (and you have to pick) before your retirement age.
 And the amount is still quite limited, so, for many people, this will not replace proper life or disability insurance.
 But this could still be very useful.
 And since it is free, it is not a bad deal for VIAC users.

 Sustainability of VIAC